anukkrit149/starknet-staking-v2/README.md

   --ws-port 6061 \
 ```

-The configuration file properties will look like:
+The configuration file properties for local signing will look like:
 ```json
 {
   "provider": {